-The Company is 100% owned by AXIS Speciality Holdings Ireland Limited ("ASHIL"), an Irish registered company which is 100% owned by AXIS Capital, a company incorporated in Bermuda.
+The Company is 100% owned by AXIS Specialty Holdings Ireland Limited ("ASHIL"), an Irish registered company which is 100% owned by AXIS Capital, a company incorporated in Bermuda.
 The Bermuda Monetary Authority acts as the group supervisor of AXIS Capital.

-At 31 December 2021, AXIS Capital had common shareholders' equity of USD 4.9 billion, total capital of USD 6.7 billion and total assets of USD 27.4 billion.
+At 31 December 2022, AXIS Capital had common shareholders' equity of USD 4.1 billion, total capital of USD 6.0 billion and total assets of USD 27.6 billion.

-AXIS Re SE operates from its Head Office at Mount Herbert Court, 34 Upper Mount Street, Dublin 2.
+In 2022,AXIS Re SE operated from its Head Office at Mount Herbert Court, 34 Upper Mount Street, Dublin 2.
+This office was officially sold to a third party on 31 January 2023.
+Contractual provisions have provided for the continued use of Mount Herbert Court as the Company's registered office and for the purposes of storage for a period of six months post sale.
+The Company's registered office is expected to move to 20 Kildare Street, Dublin 2 in March 2023.
 The Company has a branch office in Zurich, Switzerland, which trades as "AXIS Re Europe".
 The Zurich branch has a registered office address at Alfred Escher-Strasse 50, CH-8002 Zurich, Switzerland.